twilio/twilio-go/rest/events/v1/docs/SubscriptionsSubscribedEventsApi.md

-Remove an event type from a Subscription.
+Remove an event type from a subscription.

 ### Path Parameters